GoogleCloudPlatform/automlops/README.md

 # Options

 AutoMLOps CI/CD options:
-1. `run_local`: Bool that specifies whether to use generate files resources locally or use cloud CI/CD workflow (see below).
-Defaults to True.
+1. `use_ci`: Bool that specifies whether to execute using generated files and scripts locally or use cloud CI/CD workflow (see below).
+Defaults to False.
 See [CI/CD Workflow](#cloud-continuous-integration-and-continuous-deployment-workflow)

 Required parameters:
 1. `project_id: str`